ChedRed/ChedRed/README.md

 - I'm @MasterMCerGH
 - I'm interested in modding Terraria and making everything over-overpowered.
 - I’m currently learning C# (or whatever .cs is coded in)
-- I’m looking to collaborate on TML
+- I’m looking to collaborate on nothing atm
 - How to reach me: (N/A)